Creating a new Op: Python implementation¶

 This section provides an overview of the basic methods you typically have to

 implement to make a new op.
 It does not provide extensive coverage of all the

 possibilities you may encounter or need.
 For that refer to

-import theano class MyOp(theano.Op): # Properties attribute __props__ = () def make_node(self, *inputs): pass # Python implementation: def perform(self, node, inputs_storage, output_storage): pass # Other type of implementation # C implementation: [see theano web site for other functions] def c_code(self, node, inputs, outputs, sub): pass # Other implementations (pycuda, ...): def make_thunk(self, node, storage_map, _, _2): pass # optional: check_input = True def __init__(self, *args): pass def grad(self, inputs, g): pass def R_op(self, inputs, eval_points): pass def infer_shape(node, input_shapes): pass
+import theano class MyOp(theano.Op): # Properties attribute __props__ = () #itypes and otypes attributes are #compulsory if make_node method is not defined. #They're the type of input and output respectively itypes = None otypes = None #Compulsory if itypes and otypes are not defined def make_node(self, *inputs): pass # Python implementation: def perform(self, node, inputs_storage, output_storage): pass # Other type of implementation # C implementation: [see theano web site for other functions] def c_code(self, node, inputs, outputs, sub): pass # Other implementations: def make_thunk(self, node, storage_map, _, _2, impl=None): pass # optional: check_input = True def __init__(self, *args): pass def grad(self, inputs, g): pass def R_op(self, inputs, eval_points): pass def infer_shape(node, input_shapes): pass

 An op has to implement some methods defined in the the interface of

 gof.Op.
-More specifically, it is mandatory for an op to define the method
+More specifically, it is mandatory for an op to define either

 make_node()method creates an Apply node representing the application of the op on the inputs provided.
 This method is reponsible for three things: